jgiles/android-tab-loader-crash/README.md

 android-tab-loader-crash
 ========================

 A simple application demonstrating strange crash behavior.
+The crash is eliminated by moving calls to `initLoader` in each `Fragment` from within `onCreate` to `onActivityCreated`.

 Discussed in [this stackoverflow question](http://stackoverflow.com/questions/15490904/loader-delivers-result-to-wrong-fragment).